zhouhuashan/onnxruntime/docs/IR.md

 ### Graphs

 Each computation dataflow graph is structured as a list of nodes that form a graph, which MUST be free of cycles.
 Nodes have one or more inputs and one or more outputs.
-Each node can be a built-in (intrinsic) operator or a custom operator.
+Each node can be a call to a built-in (intrinsic) operator, a custom operator, or a function.

-A serialized grap is comprised of a set of metadata fields, a set of model parameters, a list of operator nodes, and a list of function definitions.
+A serialized graph is comprised of a set of metadata fields, a set of model parameters, a list of computation nodes, and a list of function definitions.

 #### Metadata